2023-VMware-Hackathon-HomeTeam/One-stop-shop-to-accelerate-learning-VMware-AI-ML/README.md

 What do businesses ask AI/ML systems to do?

-2 things:
+Two common requests emerge:

 1. Speed - Improve their products faster

 2. New Money - Learn what their customers will want

 Why?

 #1 Improve organizations products faster

-	- Organizations are looking for ways to improve their current business
+Organizations are looking for ways to improve their current business

-		○ Outcome desired is to realize revenue faster on current offerings
+	Outcome desired is to realize revenue faster on current offerings

-	- Examples of how companies use AI/ML for in this area:
+	Examples of how companies use AI/ML for in this area:

 		Identify operational improvements